-10. Miscellaneous.

-the office of Defamate.

-10.2 Construction.
-Each provision of this Agreement shall be

-interpreted in a manner to be effective and valid to the fullest extent permissible under applicable law.
+- 10. Miscellaneous. - 10.1 Governing Law.
+This Agreement shall be governed by the laws of $$\tt ------------$ the State of Delaware. - 10.2 Construction.
+Each provision of this Agreement shall be interpreted in a manner to be effective and valid to the fullest extent permissible under applicable law.
 The invalidity or unenforceability of any particular provision of this Agreement shall not affect the other provisions of this Agreement which shall remain in full force and effect.

-10.3 Counterparts.
-This Agreement may be executed in counterparts, all of which shall be considered one and the same agreement.

-10.4 Amendments; Waivers.
+- 10.3 Counterparts.
+This Agreement may be executed in counterparts, - all of which shall be considered one and the same agreement. - 10.4 Amendments; Waivers.
 This Agreement may be amended or modified only in writing executed by Thermo Electron and Kadant.
 No waiver shall operate to waive any further or future act and no failure to object or forbearance shall operate as a waiver.

 10.5 Notices.
-All notices, requests, demands and other communications under this Agreement shall be given in accordance with Section 11.6 of the Distribution Agreement.
+All notices, requests, demands and other communications under this Agreement shall be given in accordance with Section $11.6\ \mathrm{of}$ the Distribution Agreement.